absmach/magistrala-docs/docs/user-guide/users-quick-start.md

 A **Domain** is a workspace that allows you to manage **Clients**, **Channels**, **Groups**, **Dashboards**, **Members**,  **Rules**  and **Bootstrap** services.
 A user can create as many domains as they please.

-Click on the `+ Create` button on the top right to create a new domain.
-Since multiple domains can have the same name, you must add an **alias** which will be a unique descriptor for the domain.
+Click the `+ Create` button in the top-right corner to start.
+In addition to the domain name, you’ll need to set a **route**, a unique, user-friendly alias for the domain’s ID.
+This route makes it easier to reference or subscribe to the domain without using its full UUID.
+The route is defined only at creation and cannot be changed later, so choose something short, clear, and descriptive.

 ![Domain Create](../img/users-guide/jdoe-create-domain.png)